Christmas Tea Party: a British inspired Christmas tea party menu, complete with recipes and decor ideas for high tea.

 - sausage rolls

 To make the Mini Yorkshire puddings with roast beef and horseradish cream, I picked up some frozen Yorkshire puddings at the grocery store, and baked them according to the package instructions.
 I aded some roast beef deli meat, some lettuce, and horseradish cream.
+I thought these were a nice nod to a traditional Christmas roast, but in holiday tea party form, and a great addition to our menu.

 - scones with jam and cream -find the Easy Food Processor Scones recipe here